 Not to worry, the kids will have plenty of fun games of their own to play on Super Bowl Sunday!

-Designate a room in your house and fill it with tons of game options.
-From video games (think: Madden NFL) to pin the football on the field goal, the kids will be entertained for hours so you can be focused on how many touchdowns your team is scoring and take in all of the commercials without interruption.
+Designate a room in your house as the game room and fill it with tons of game options.
+From football-themed video games (think: Madden NFL) to pin the football on the field goal, the kids will be entertained for hours so you can be focused on how many touchdowns your team is scoring — and take in all of the commercials without interruption.

 Little kids: Play football bingo.
 There are tons of free printables available online or you can make your own.
 Get the kids in on the action and let them help design the cards and think up the prizes.
 You can even make the bingo chips edible like professional photographer and blogger, Michelle DuPuis did.

 Call on your little performers to put on their own halftime show for you.
-Beyonce is the star of this year's Super Bowl halftime show, so challenge your children to come up with an act that is centered around her music.
+Bruno Mars and the Red Hot Chili Peppers are the stars of this year's Super Bowl halftime show, so challenge your children to come up with an act that is centered around music and dance.
 This activity is sure to keep them occupied during the first half of the game as they practice their performance and also during the second half when they prepare for their encore!
-Get your video camera ready as your children's rendition of "All The Single Ladies" is sure to be even more entertaining than Beyonce's!
+Get your video camera ready as your children's entertainment will certainly be just as entertaining as the Red Hot Chili Peppers — but DVR it to watch later.

 From easy to hard, think up a wide range of trivia questions so children of all ages can play.
 You can either focus the ideas around this year's Super Bowl, which will make it more of a guessing game (Who will win?
 How many points will the Super Bowl championship team win by?
-Which team will score first?)
-Or you can ask about past Super Bowls or football in general.
-Ideas for questions you can ask:
+Which team will score first?) or you can ask about past Super Bowls or football in general.
+Here are a few ideas for questions you can ask:

 Image credit: Michelle DuPuis